-TravelingMom Tip: There is no food for sale at the Cabrillo Monument (save for a few snack machines).
+TravelingMom Tip: There is no food for sale at the Cabrillo Monument (except for a few snack machines).
 Consider bringing a picnic lunch or eating beforehand.

 Today Liberty Station offers a fantastic range of entertainment.
-There’s the Liberty Public Market, Liberty Station NTC waterfront park, shopping, dining and entertainment.
-My husband I were able to enjoy an evening out at Liberty Station while our preschooler played at Kid Ventures.
-A few days later we returned so that our entire family could dine together.
+There’s the Liberty Public Market, Liberty Station NTC waterfront park, boutique shopping, dining and entertainment.

 TravelingMom Tip: This upscale cinema restaurant also features a bar and cafe out front so you can indulge in a meal before or after your film.

-The evening of our visit was busy.
-I’ve heard that this hot restaurant is almost always busy, so be sure to call ahead for a table.
-We sat on the back outdoor patio, which is tailor-made for families with youngsters.
+This restaurant is almost always busy, so be sure to call ahead for a table.
+With young children, request to sit on the back outdoor patio.
 While parents sip Bellinis, little ones can play on the grassy lot or on the swing set.
 Liberty Station sits under the path of planes leaving the airport.
 Be prepared for a few pauses in the conversation when jets pass overhead!

 TravelingMom Tip: Just the two of you?
 Check out the vintage red Fiat that’s been converted into a cozy table for two.
 You’ll need to request it in advance when you book your reservation.